gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/Bundles.md

 ## Inventory Synchronization of Bundles from NetSuite to HotWax Commerce

-Integration with NetSuite simplifies the inventory synchronization of Bundles in HotWax Commerce.
+Integration with NetSuite simplifies the inventory synchronization of bundles in HotWax Commerce.
 As NetSuite shares a daily morning feed of the inventory of products, it includes the inventory for bundles as well.

 **Automatic Inventory Management of bundle**